aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_router/introduction/introduction.md

 ## Introduction [Back](./../react_router.md)

+Think about a case that without refreshing, how can we keep the URL in sync with contents in a page?

 React Router is used to help adding new screens and flows to our application, while keeping the URL in sync with what's being displayed on the page.

 ### Without React Router